uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 # Solution

+In this solution, each state represents the amount of money that has been inserted, starting at 0 cents and working up to 30 cents or more.

-{image file-path="img/chapters/fsa-solution-coins.png" alt="solution to 30c in coins problem"}
+{image file-path="img/chapters/fsa-solution-coins.png" alt="solution to the 30c in coins problem"}

 {panel end}